Mar 22 2021 04:14 AM - edited May 11 2021 01:13 AM

 The organiser's tenant has Anonymous link turned on in the SharePoint/OneDrive sharing settings (most permissive)

 The file shared in the chat is uploaded in the organiser's OneDrive folder "Microsoft Teams Chat files" and is set to Private (in some cases it is set to Shared and one of the participant has been granted access, but the behaviour doesn't change for the participant)

-Note: I am not referring to Guest users in Teams here, my scenario is about external users, who in the context of Teams meeting are all considered as Anonymous, no matter if they have a consumer email address or they have an AAD account (federated).
+Note: I am not referring to Guest users in Teams here, my scenario is about external users, who in the context of Teams meeting are all considered as Anonymous (according to this MS article), no matter if they have a consumer email address or they have an AAD account (federated).

 Mar 22 2021 12:31 PM